1. About

 Photo: Marie H Rainville

-Ingrid Leong is a CPA with deep expertise in finance, ESG (environment, social and governance), impact investing, and the philanthropic sector.
-She began her career with PwC, working with local Canadian companies and internationally in London, UK, New York City, Washington, D.C., and Boston.
-Since leaving PwC, Ingrid has worked with numerous families and high net-worth individuals, leading the family office function and providing critical expertise to the underlying operating companies.
+Ingrid began her career with PwC, working with both local Canadian companies and international ones in London (United Kingdom), New York, Washington, D.C., and Boston (United States).
+Since leaving PwC, she has worked with numerous families and ultra-high net worth individuals, leading the family office function and providing critical expertise in the areas of philanthropy, wealth management, asset allocation, tax planning and compliance.

-Complementing her work in the family office space, Ingrid serves as a director on several boards and is particularly focused on those which are advancing women’s access to capital, as well as sustainability and climate innovation.
-Currently, Ingrid is a director of InBC, a $500M strategic investment fund with the stated goal of achieving a triple bottom line mandate.
+Complementing her work in the family office space, Ingrid serves as a director on a number of boards and is particularly focused on those that are advancing women’s access to capital and other equity-based outcomes.
+In her professional board work, Ingrid previously served on the inaugural Board of InBC, a $500M strategic investment fund with the stated goal of achieving a triple bottom line mandate; Ingrid currently serves on a number of limited partner advisory committees for various private equity and venture capital funds.

-Ingrid is deeply committed to community and serves as Chair of the Board of The Forum, an organization dedicated to the advancement of women and women-identifying entrepreneurs.
-Previous to this, she was a director on the Board of Ballet BC.
-She is now involved with several grassroots arts organizations.
+Ingrid is deeply committed to community, having served as Chair of The Forum, an organization dedicated to the advancement of women entrepreneurs, as well as serving as a director on the Board of Ballet BC.
+Currently, Ingrid is involved with a number of grassroots arts organizations for the performing arts.

-Ingrid Leong was appointed to the Board of the Canada Council for the Arts for a four-year term effective December 13, 2021, to December 12, 2025.
+Ingrid Leong was appointed to the Board of the Canada Council for the Arts for a four-year term effective from December 13, 2021, to December 12, 2025.
+She was reappointed for a four-year term from December 13, 2025, to December 12, 2029.

 Stephane Moraille is an intellectual creative.
 She is an entertainment attorney and an international recording artist.
 She holds a master’s degree in Intellectual Property Law from Osgoode Hall Law School (York University), and her practice has covered the areas of music, film, television, museum, and technology law since 2006.